Linotype machine: Keyboard

 The keyboard has 90 keys.
-The usual arrangement is that black keys on the left were for small letters, white keys on the right were for capital letters, and blue keys in the center for numbers, punctuation marks, spaces, small caps and other items.
+The usual arrangement is that black keys on the left were for small letters, white keys on the right were for capital letters, and blue keys in the center for digits, punctuation marks, spaces, small capital letters, and other items.
 There is no shift key of the kind found on typewriters.

 The arrangement of letters corresponds roughly to letter frequency, with the most frequently used letters on the left.
 The first two columns of keys are: e, t, a, o, i, n; and s, h, r, d, l, u.

+Because the left column letters make up about a half of letters in most English texts, an experienced operator can operate only the spaceband key and the left column of keys with their left hand and all the remaining keys with their right hand.

-A Linotype operator would often deal with a typing error by running his fingers down these two columns, thus filling out the line with the nonsense words etaoin shrdlu, in what is known as a "run down".
+In case of an error, the operator would often run his fingers down the first two columns, thus filling out the line with the nonsense words etaoin shrdlu, in what is known as a "run down".
 It is often quicker to cast a bad slug than to hand-correct the line within the assembler.
 The slug with the run down is removed once it has been cast, or by the proofreader.

-The linotype keyboard has the same alphabet arrangement given twice, once for lower-case letters, the keys in black, on the left side of the keyboard, and once for upper-case letters, the keys in white, located on the right side of the keyboard.
-The blue keys in the middle are punctuation, digits, small capital letters and fixed-width spaces.
-In proper keyboard operation, an experienced operator's left hand operates only the spaceband key and the left column of keys.
-The operator's right hand strokes the remaining keys on the entire keyboard.

 The keys of the keyboard are connected by vertical pushrods to the escapements.
 When a key is pressed, the corresponding escapement is actuated, which releases a matrix from the magazine.
 With one exception, each key corresponds directly to a channel in the standard (90 channel) magazine.
 The one exception is the lower-case letter e: that letter is used so often that the 90 channel magazine actually has 91 channels, with two channels (the leftmost two) both used for the letter e.
 Similarly, the 72 channel magazine actually has 73 channels, with the leftmost two being used for lower-case e.
 Alternate lines release matrices alternately from the two e channels in the magazine.

 On machines that support multiple magazines, there is a shifting mechanism that controls which magazine is currently connected to the keyboard.
 In most machines, this is done by raising or lowering the stack of magazines.